Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Automatically Generating Bounding Box, Gender, Race/Ethnicity, and Caption Annotations

 Here, we describe how we automatically annotate person bounding boxes, perceived gender, and race/ethnicity.
 We recognize that the gender and racial/ethnic categories used in this study are not exhaustive, and that assigning identity categories to individuals can be ethically fraught and insufficient in capturing the full complexity of personal identity.
 The purpose of this study is to assess potential biases in existing datasets related to perceived gender and racial identities, and we approach this work with an awareness of the limitations inherent in identity classifications.
 To mitigate risks, access to our data with assigned gender and race/ethnicity labels alongside the model will only be considered upon request and requires acknowledgement of these ethical considerations.
 We further discuss the limitations and broader impact of our labels in \cref{sec:supp:limitations}.
 Examples are in \cref{fig:qualitative}.

 \mypara{Detecting Person Bounding Boxes} We detect bounding boxes of people with \texttt{YOLOv11-l} \citep{yolo11_ultralytics}. \texttt{YOLOv11-l} detects all people in each image and returns a bounding box around the person.
 We keep all bounding boxes with a confidence score of 0.25, the default for \texttt{YOLOv11-l}.
 This threshold is lower than the thresholds used, for example, in Phase \citep{garcia2023uncurated}, because we prioritize recall.
 Indeed, we show that \texttt{YOLOv11-l} achieves high recall in detecting people in annotated real-world datasets \citep{garcia2023uncurated,gustafson2023facet} (see \cref{sec:supp:persondetection:method}).
-We also validate that \texttt{YOLOv11-l} does not exhibit gender or racial bias in detection performance.
+There, we also validate that \texttt{YOLOv11-l} does not exhibit gender or racial bias in detection performance by measuring the model's performance on different demographic groups and ensuring that it does not systematically differ between them.
+Additionally, we ask one human annotator to label 200 images for correctness of the bounding boxes.
+The annotator decides whether a person is missing (i.e., that did not receive a bounding box), whether a non-human object is assigned a bounding box, or whether the image is correct.
+We find that $82.5\%$ of images are correct, $10\%$ have a bounding box for a non-human object, and $7.5\%$ of images miss at least one bounding box.
+Since images can contain multiple bounding boxes, the effective number of missed bounding boxes is actually lower.

 After obtaining bounding boxes, we filter out small bounding boxes where person attributes such as gender can no longer be recognized.
 To filter small bounding boxes, we set a minimum threshold on any bounding box sidelength of 30 pixels.
 This threshold is based on the performance of automatic labeling methods for perceived gender.
 In images with a sidelength less than 30 pixels, automatic methods no longer reliably agree with human annotations of perceived gender, i.e.\ Cohen's $\kappa$ with respect to human labels drops below 0.8, and accuracy below 90\%.
 See \cref{sec:supp:persondetection:filtering} for details.